triggermesh/docs/docs/guides/kuma.md

 ## Kuma UI

-Kuma includes a dashboard that show some util information, to see it we are going to do a port-forward:
+Kuma includes a dashboard that shows information about mesh, gateway and proxies status.
+You can use `kubectl` to forward the exposed port locally.

 ```console
 kubectl port-forward svc/kuma-control-plane -n kuma-system 5681:5681